leafo/sitegen/homepage/index.md

 # Sitegen

-Sitegen assembles webpages through a pipeline consisting of templates and pages.
+Sitegen assembles static webpages through a pipeline consisting of templates and pages.
+If you're looking for something dynamic try out [Lapis](http://leafo.net/lapis).

 Pages and templates can be written in html or markdown.
 The site is defined through the `site.moon` file, which is written in [MoonScript][2].
 It describes